Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

+Similarly, we ported the SVG benchmark \cite{bioRxiv2023spatially_variable_genes} using the highly modular \texttt{OpenProblems} \cite{openproblems} implementation, integrating both the benchmark plan and most of the modules (methods and metrics) within a single code repository (simplified plan shown in Figure \ref{fig:example_benchmarks}F).
+We downloaded the semi-simulated data and truth annotations from \texttt{OpenProblems} as well as their performance results, to characterize the consistency of results across benchmarks.
+We found a high reproducibility, with some methods (e.g., SpaGCN, SpatialDE2) showing a modest degree of variation (Fig.~\ref{fig:example_benchmarks}G) despite top-level package versions being the same.

-\texttt{Omnibenchmark v0.1.0.rc1} is released as an alpha version and is under active development.
-We welcome feedback on the implementation and, particularly, about its usability.
-New feature requests, backed by use cases that stretch the current specification, are greatly encouraged.
-We are currently working on improving the benchmark formalization with a dedicated ontology building on \texttt{PROV-O} \cite{lebo2013prov}; embracing \texttt{CernVM-FS} \cite{blomer2013cernvm,blomer2017new} to distribute software and \texttt{EESSI} \cite{droge2023eessi} to automate both reproducible software installations and their distribution, implementing validations (e.g., input and output files formats and shapes, benchmark specifications, consistency across runs); increasing support for \texttt{arm64} architectures; providing hooks to snapshot full benchmarks and automate submission to public repositories (e.g., Zenodo); sending jobs to queuing systems; and deploying automated reports with metric post-processing strategies (multi-criteria decision making) and benchmark evolution fingerprinting (multidimensional unfolding).
+In summary, \texttt{Omnibenchmark} is currently the only benchmarking system that seamlessly transitions between solo and collaborative benchmarking, is actively maintained, tested via unit and integration tests and is open to contributions (Extended Data~\ref{sec:architecture}).
+We are currently improving the benchmark formalization with a dedicated ontology building on \texttt{PROV-O} \cite{lebo2013prov}; extending the validations (e.g., input and output files formats and shapes, benchmark plans, consistency across runs); increasing support for \texttt{arm64} architectures; providing hooks to snapshot full benchmarks and automate submission to public repositories (e.g., Zenodo); and deploying automated benchmarking reports beyond \texttt{bettr}.